MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-deep-learning-content.md

 When running a style transfer process as a batch job, the jobs that run primarily on GPUs will have to be parallelized across VMs.
 Two approaches are possible: You can create a larger cluster using VMs that have a single GPU, or create a smaller cluster using VMs with many GPUs.

 For this workload, these two options will have comparable performance.
 Using fewer VMs with more GPUs per VM can help to reduce data movement.
-However, the data volume per job for this workload is not very big, so you won't observe much throttling by blob storage.
+However, the data volume per job for this workload is not large, so you won't observe much throttling by blob storage.

 ### MPI step